ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 <!-- more -->

-## First event: 1st of October 2024

-The first event took place in the Chemistry Building, in the South Kensington Campus.
+The first event took place on the 1st of October 2024 in the Chemistry Building, in the South Kensington Campus.
 Most of the attendees were there in person, but a few also joined online.
 We tried together to work in groups when dealing with the same piece of software, but we were so much in the flow, that we forgot and ended up hacking intensely with our own thoughts.
 Before we realised, it was already lunch time and then the wrap-up session.

 ![In person attendees _in the flow_.](images/hacktoberfest24/attendees_day1.jpg){: .no-caption style="display:block;margin:auto;width:69%" }

+The second event, on the 23rd of October, took place at the Seminar and Learning Centre (SALC-10), with several participants in person related to on-going projects of the RSE Team.
+On this occasion, we had pizza for lunch, because what a better companion to codding than pizza?

+## Projects

 The following projects were pitched at the start of the event and chosen by the attendees to work on: